giaosudau/football-teller/README.md

 The app can be deployed using Docker Compose:

-1. Edit the dev.env file with your configuration, including OPENAI_API_KEY.

-2. Run the following command to start the app:
+- Run the following command to start the app:

    ```sh
    docker-compose up